 To trek independently, it’s really important to have access to a GPS map, offline map and good camping and hiking equipment.
 If anything happens, you’re on your own, so preparation is key.

 Good quality camping gear is essential.
 Nights are cold and 8+ days is a long time to carry bulky camping items and all your food.
 Especially, given there’s only Huayllapa where you can restock supplies.
 We saw most independent hikers with rehydrated food sachets and lightweight cookware.
 However, what you take and how much of it you take is entirely your choice.
-It’s you that has to carry it after all.
+It’s you who has to carry it after all.

-Of course, not everyone travels Peru or South America with their own camping equipment.
+Of course, not everyone travels to Peru or South America with their own camping equipment.
 Fear not, there are plenty of places in Huaraz to rent all the gear you need.
 Huayhuash Expeditions are one such company and so, if you didn’t want to book the full tour service with them, you could rent the gear needed to do it yourself.
 We rented camping gear from Expedition Huayhuash in order to hike Santa Cruz independently, and the gear was great.

 There is also access to fresh water and toilets throughout the entire Huayhuash Circuit.
 Amazing.
 You need only pack your toilet roll and water purification tablets or bottles.
 Also, travel between Huaraz and the Cordillera Huayhuash (Llamac) is now much more straightforward, meaning access via public transport is a very viable option.
 You can make your own itinerary, at your own pace, and are free to hike as much or as little as you please each day.
 Remember, carrying heavy gear is hard work, so you’ll be looking at at least 10 days on the Huayhuash Circuit to really get the most out of it.